 The sex chromosome (X and Y) contains hereditary information and decides the gender of an organism.
 The abnormalities of the sex chromosomes are less severe than the autosomal aneuploidies but are most common among living beings.
 It is estimated that the numerical abnormality of the sex chromosome occurs at the frequency of 1 in 500 births.

-Few examples of the numerical abnormality of the sex chromosome are explained below, in brief:
+A few examples of the numerical abnormality of the sex chromosome are explained below, in brief:

 - Klinefelter syndrome: This was the first identified sex chromosome disorder.
 This disease results due to the appearance of an extra X chromosome.
 The frequency of its occurrence is estimated to be 1 in 575-1000 newborn males.
 The phenotype of this disease includes small testicles and penile, infertility, pear-shaped hips, gynecomastia, and decreased facial and body hair.